jamestut-vscode/vscode-patches/README.md

   Pass `--metal` option to use ANGLE Metal backend.
 This could improve performance and compatibility with macOS virtual machines on Metal-only macs such as a virtualized macOS on Apple Silicon.
 - **Non intrusive autocomplete.**
   Just type or copy-paste the file or folder path that you want to open, even on high latency connections to Remote Extension Host!
 The auto-complete will not interfere with what you've typed/pasted!
+- **Server Daemon Support.**
+  Simply add the `--daemonize` option to start the REH server as a daemon.

 ## Build Instructions